 - St Oswald's Church of England Primary School provides a secure site, but the site is only as secure as the people who use it.
 Therefore all people on the site have to adhere to the rules, which govern it.
 Laxity can cause potential problems to safeguarding.
 Therefore: - Access to the school premises is strictly via the main entrance between the hours of 9.00am and 2.50pm.
-All other gates are secured. - Visitors must only enter through the main entrance and after signing in at the office, they should be given a visitors badge on entry. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Children should never be allowed to leave school alone during school hours, and if collected by an adult, signed out. - Should a child leave the school premises without permission then staff have been informed never to chase after a child, but rather to report immediately to the Headteacher who will immediately inform the police and then parents.
+All other gates are secured. - Visitors must only enter through the main entrance and after signing in at the office, using the electronic sign-in system.
+A visitors badge will be printed via the electronic sign-in system, and this must be worn by the visitor at all times whilst on the premises. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Children should never be allowed to leave school alone during school hours, and if collected by an adult, signed out. - Should a child leave the school premises without permission, staff have been informed never to chase after a child, but rather to report immediately to the Headteacher who will immediately inform the police and then parents.